Apple TV challenges developers to take apps to the big screen

 A long-awaited update to Apple TV, which launched in 2007, will start shipping in 80 countries on Friday.

 Apple views apps as the future of television.
-An App Store is the centrepiece of the new device, and hundreds of apps will be ready at launch, including gaming, shopping and photography.
+An App Store is the centerpiece of the new device, and hundreds of apps will be ready at launch, including gaming, shopping and photography.

 Although developers have already been able to make apps for smart TV rivals, Apple's vast base of developers will set the device apart, analysts say.
 And developers say they relish the opportunity to reach users in a more intimate setting.